paoshea/disco/docs/TECH_STACK.md

 ## Note

 This technical architecture is designed to be both scalable and maintainable while prioritizing user privacy and safety.
 Regular reviews and updates will be conducted to incorporate new technologies and security measures as they become available.

+## Feasibility of Adaptation to a Flutter App

+This project could be adapted into a Flutter app.
+Here's why:

+The project's architecture is already modular and service-oriented, with clear separation of:
+- Authentication flows
+- Real-time location services
+- Chat functionality
+- Safety features
+- User matching

+Key components that would translate well to Flutter:
+- WebSocket infrastructure for real-time updates
+- JWT authentication system
+- Location services
+- State management patterns

+Existing API services (referenced in docs/TECH_STACK.md) could be reused with Flutter by:
+- Keeping the backend services (Go, Node.js)
+- Maintaining the same REST API endpoints
+- Reusing WebSocket protocols
+- Keeping the PostgreSQL/Redis infrastructure

+However, consider these challenges:
+- Need to reimplement all frontend UI components in Flutter
+- Mobile-specific features like push notifications need native implementation
+- Location services need to be adapted for mobile platforms
+- Some browser-specific features need mobile alternatives

+## Progressive Web App (PWA) Alternative

+Reasons to consider a Progressive Web App (PWA) for mobile users:
+- Maintain single codebase
+- Work across all platforms
+- Keep deployment simple on Replit
+- Leverage existing Next.js infrastructure
 There's no current implementation of Rust or Elixir/Phoenix in the codebase.

 # Currently using: